facebook/react-native-website/docs/turbo-native-modules-android.md

 </TabItem>
 </Tabs>

-Now we have both our `Module` and `Package` implemented, but we still need to tell the React Native in our main application how to find this `Package`.
+Finally, we need to tell the React Native in our main application how to find this `Package`.
+We call this "registering" the package in React Native.

 In our case, you add it to be returned by the [getPackages](https://github.com/facebook/react-native/blob/8d8b8c343e62115a5509e1aed62047053c2f6e39/packages/react-native/ReactAndroid/src/main/java/com/facebook/react/ReactNativeHost.java#L233) method.

 :::info
 Later you’ll learn how to distribute your Turbo Native Modules as npm packages <!-- [TODO: add link] -->, which our build tooling will autolink for you.